emmaghl/QCP_7/README.md

 The documentation can be found in the [docs folder](QuantumComputerSimulator/docs/QuantumComputerSimulator).
 To view the documentation, open `index.html` with your favourite web browser.

 ## Quick Start Guide
-The `sample.py` file contains three implementations of Grover's circuit, with increasing number of qubits.
-The three functions, in order of increasing qubits needed, are called:
+The `sample.py` file contains three implementations of Grover's circuit.
+The three functions, in order of increasing qubits that are used, are called:
 1. `GroverAlgorithm_3Qubit`
 2. `GroverAlgorithm_SingleRow_BinaryCol_Suduko`
 3. `GroverAlgorithm_SingleRow_Suduko`

-Let's walk through the first function, `GroverAlgorithm_3Qubit`, to gain appreciation in thinking and logic behind using this library to simulate a quantum computer.
+Let's implement the first function, `GroverAlgorithm_3Qubit`, to gain an appreciation in the thinking and logic behind using this library to simulate a quantum computer.

-First, in a new python file, we want to import this library.
+In a new python file, we first want to import this library.
 If the new python file was created in the directory where `sample.py` is, then the import statement would be
 ```python
 from QuantumComputerSimulator import QuantumComputer
 ```
-This can be changed depending where the python file was created relative to the `QuantumComputerSimulator' folder.
-Next, we want to instantiate our a new quantum computer using 3 qubits.
+This can be changed depending where the python file was created relative to the `QuantumComputerSimulator` folder.
+Next, a 3 qubit quantum computer is instantiated:
 ```python
 qc = QuantumComputer(3)
 ```
-By default, the quantum computer will use a dense methods which are slower than other techniques, however this is more intuitive from a quantum mechanics point of view as the gates are interpreted as matricies.
-Now we can start to build our circuit.
-For Grover's, we need to put the circuit into a superposition of equal weights.
+By default, the quantum computer will use dense methods which are slower than other techniques, however this is more 'intuitive'.
+After instantiating the computer, the circuit can start to be built.
+For Grover's, the circuit needs to put the register into a superposition of equal weights.
 This can be achieved by acting three Hadamard gates to each qubit.
-This can with:
+The following code does this:
 ```python
 init_states = [
     (["H", "H", "H"], [[0], [1], [2]])
 ]
 qc.add_gate_to_circuit(init_states)
 ```
-Let's unpack this code.
-We first define a list, `init_states`, which holds a single *time step*.
-A time step is represented as a tuple.
-Within this time step, we define three hadamard gates in a list, as the first element of our time step.
+Let's unpack this.
+A list, `init_states`, is defined first which holds a single *time step*.
+A time step is represented as a tuple, and can be thought of as a column on a quantum circuit.
+Within this time step, three hadamard gates are defined in a list as the first element of our time step.
 The second element of our time step are the positions of those gates.
-The postitions label each 'wire' from the top of the circuit to the bottom.
+The positions label each 'wire' from the top of the circuit to the bottom.
 Then, the list of time steps, `init_states`, is fed to `qc.add_gate_to_circuit(init_states)`.
-This function will add these gates onto a queue.
-This hasn't built anything yet; one can imagine that we're simply building a blue print for this quantum circuit, and the `qc.add_gate_to_circuit(init_states)` function adds gates to the blue print.
+This function will add a list of time steps onto a queue.
+This doesn't build anything; one can imagine that by calling this function a blue print is being constructed for this quantum circuit.

 Next we add an oracle:
 ```python